,

 calmbox

 You can make a calm box or bag, to keep a choice of sensory items to hand.
-You could include something chewy, something that feels nice scratchy, smelly, squeezy, sparkly, a story or poem to share, colouring or puzzle book (things to focus); basically the things your child specifically likes.
+You could include something chewy, something that feels nice, scratchy, smelly, squeezy, sparkly, a story or poem to share, colouring or puzzle book (things to focus); basically the things your child specifically likes.

 This could be as simple as a stress ball and a piece of fleece material in an old takeaway container to a selection of sparkly and scented items in a beautiful gift box, whatever works for you.